GoogleCloudPlatform/terraform-provider-cdap/CONTRIBUTING.md

 ## Development

+- Fetch the dependencies with `go get`
 - Build the provider by running `go build` from the root directory to test your changes locally.
 - Move the provider to a directory containing your Terraform configs that exercise the right code path.
 - Run `terraform init` and `terraform apply` to use your local provider.
 - If you made any documentation changes, remember to generate run the [generate_docs](./tools/generate_docs) tool.